k-sym/Razer_Blade_Stealth_Late_2019_GTX_Hackintosh/README.md

 ``OC`` directory.
 This is my current working 'OC' directory within my EFI directory.

 ``img`` directory.
 Images use in this ReadMe and also screenshots that support ACPI alterations.

+Method
+---
+* Create the install media
+* Collect and compile the ACPI files
+* Collect the kext's needed
+* create the config.plist
+* Install OSX
+* Copy the EFI onto your bootable drive
+* Post Install setups

+**Create the install media**

+So, I'm lucky enough to have a Mac already, so these instructions are based on this fact.

+I followed the instructions detailed [here](https://dortania.github.io/vanilla-laptop-guide/preparations/offline-installer.html) and downloaded the installer files using [gibMacOS](https://github.com/corpnewt/gibMacOS) and creating the packages.
+Prep your USB drive and create the Installer USB using the 'createInstallmedia' command.

+`sudo /path/to/installer-app/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyNewlyFormattedUSB`

+After creation, copy the OpenCore EFI files over.
+I followed [this](https://dortania.github.io/vanilla-laptop-guide/preparations/opencore-efi.html) guide.
+The result can be found in the [`OC`](https://github.com/ksymmonds/Razer_Blade_Stealth_Late_2019_GTX_Hackintosh/tree/master/OC) folder of this repo.